SebastienDuruz/CryptoManager-OLD/README.md

 ### Without installation (Windows and Linux)
 Download the corresponding **.zip** folder for *Linux* or *Windows*.

-To start the application, just execute the **.exe** file contains in the folder.
+To start the application, execute the **.exe** file contains in the folder.